-The Thomas and Dorothy Leavey Foundation Information Commons houses the library's reference collection.
-The nearly 20,000 volumes provide access to the latest facts, figures, definitions, statistics, trends, data analyses, digests of literature criticism, maps, charts, biographical sketches, and many other formats of the world's basic information.
-Most of the reference books are updated as frequently as new editions are published, but some are timeless works on specific subjects that have yet to be surpassed or improved, and have been relied upon by generations of scholars.
+The library’s 20,000 volume print reference collection is located in Thomas and Dorothy Leavey Foundation Information Commons.
+These volumes, along with the library’s rapidly growing digital reference, provide access to the latest facts, figures, definitions, statistics, trends, data analyses, digests of literature criticism, maps, charts, biographical sketches, and many other formats of the world's basic information.
+Most of the library’s reference materials are updated as frequently as new editions are published, but some are timeless works on specific subjects that have yet to be surpassed or improved, and have been relied upon by generations of scholars.

 © 2012 Loyola Marymount University